thingdom/node-neo4j/README.md

 # Node-Neo4j

+⚠️ <em>**NOTE: This library is no longer under development.** Neo4j 3.0 comes with a [first-party JavaScript driver](http://neo4j.com/docs/api/javascript-driver/current/) which obviates the need for this library.</em> ⚠️

 This is a client library for accessing [Neo4j][], a graph database, from [Node.js][].
 It uses Neo4j's [REST API][neo4j-rest-api], and supports Neo4j 1.5 through Neo4j 2.1.